Apps-Lab-Common-CSharp/Xamarin.Forms-Samples/Xamarin.Essentials/README.md

 Source: https://docs.microsoft.com/en-us/xamarin/essentials/

-Xamarin.Essentials provides a single cross-platform API that works with any Xamarin.Forms, Android, iOS, or UWP application that can be accessed from shared code no matter how the user interface is created.
+Xamarin.Essentials provides a single cross-platform API that works with any Xamarin.Forms, Android, iOS, or UWP application that can be accessed from shared code no matter how the user interface is created.<br/>

-Provides API for using mobile sensors, e-mail, SMS..
+Xamarin.Essentials provides API for using mobile sensors, access to battery info, device info, connectivity, using SMS, e-mail sending...

 #### How to add Xamarin.Essentials to my app?